mchmarny/sentimenter/README.md

 * [Cloud Natural Language API](https://cloud.google.com/natural-language/) - Derive insights from unstructured text using Google ML
 * [Stackdriver](https://cloud.google.com/stackdriver/) - Monitoring and management for services, containers, applications, and infrastructure

+> To experiment with the new go 1.11 support in Google Cloud Functions sign up for the [private alpha](https://goo.gl/forms/rwRxKsajWXmdwwPt1)

 The `sentimenter` solutions allows the user to query for public sentiment from the last `100` tweets for any submitted term.

 ![overview](img/overview.png)